Sandritsch91/yii2-form-wizard/README.md

         // 'finishSelector' => '...',
         // 'nextSelector' => '...',
         // 'previousSelector' => '...',
+        // 'keepPosition' => true                                               // Keep scroll position on step change.
+                                                                                // Set to false to disable, or pass a selector if you have a custom scroll container.
+                                                                                // Defaults to true.
     ],
     'clientEvents' => [                                                         // Client events for the form wizard
         // 'onNext' => 'function () {...}',